simon-panek/code-401-dotnet-prework/code-challenges.md

 ## Problem 3: Perfect Sequence

 #### Problem Statement
-Given a sequence.
+Given an array.
 Return "Yes" if the sequence is considered a perfect sequence.
 Otherwise, return "No"

 #### Perfect Sequences
 A perfect sequence is a sequence such that all of its elements are non-negative integers and the product of all of them is equal to their sum.